We Rule: Civics for All of US

 We Rule: Civics for All of US is a new education initiative from the National Archives that promotes civic literacy and engagement.
 We're providing teachers with programming, curricula, and exceptional field trip experiences both online and at our locations across the country.

-Our interactive civics programs empower young people to make a positive difference and improve the world they are inheriting.
-These programs will draw upon the vast archival holdings of the National Archives housed in our nation’s capital, the presidential libraries, and at National Archives facilities nationwide to promote the knowledge, skills, and dispositions students need for civic engagement in the 21st century.
+Our civics programs empower young people to make a positive difference and improve the world they are inheriting.
+These programs draw upon the vast archival holdings of the National Archives housed in our nation’s capital, the presidential libraries, and at National Archives facilities nationwide to promote the knowledge, skills, and dispositions students need for civic engagement in the 21st century.

 The Constitution Rules! for Grades K-2